 FIP Stage according to CASS progress table: 4, FIP is delivering improvement in policies or practices

-FIP Rating according to SFP rating tool: B (Good Progress, Jul 2019)
+FIP Rating according to SFP rating tool: A (Exceptional Progress, Jan 2020)

 Fishery Location: Northeast coast of Brazil.
 See map below.